kjolley/BIGSdb/Upgrading_README.txt

 Version 1.17: Change of seqdef and isolate database structures.
 Version 1.18: Change of seqdef and isolate database structures.
 Version 1.19: Change of seqdef and isolate database structures.
+Version 1.20: Change of seqdef and isolate database structures.

 Details can be found below.